Newtown, Powys: Foundation

+Industrialisation

 The town grew in the 18th and 19th centuries around the textile and flannel industry, stimulated by completion of the Montgomeryshire Canal.
 In 1838, the town saw Wales's first Chartist demonstration.

 The Cambrian Mills, opened in 1856, were the first steam-driven mills in Newtown.
 The mills stood beside the canal terminus on the east bank of the Severn.
 They expanded to become the largest of the Welsh woollen mills.
 However, by the end of the 19th century the Newtown mills were no longer competitive with those in the north of England.
 There was a disastrous fire in 1910 and another in 1912, after which the Cambrian Mills were not rebuilt.
 Thereafter Newtown was no longer an important centre of the woollen industry and many workers moved elsewhere.

 Newtown hosted the National Eisteddfod in 1965.
 In 1967, the town was designated a new town.
 It saw a large population growth as firms and people settled, changing its rural market town character.